premchander-revature/interviewquestions/Interview Ques/oops.md

 ---

 43. What would be the result if a class extends two interfaces and both have a method with same name and signature?
-Assume that the class is not implementing that method.
+Assume that the class is not implementing that method.p1

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)